bitsblocks/crypto-bubbles/index.md

 securities hiding under the label of "security tokens".
-Even worse, the business model behind most of the remaining ones – the so-called "utility tokens" - is simply to fleece customers, as Izabella Kaminska of the _Financial Times_ and Martin Walker of the Center for EvidenceBased Management recently demonstrated in a [report](http://data.parliament.uk/writtenevidence/committeeevidence.svc/evidencedocument/treasury-committee/digital-currencies/written/82032.html) for the UK
+Even worse, the business model behind most of the remaining ones – the so-called "utility tokens" - is simply to fleece customers, as Izabella Kaminska of the Financial Times and Martin Walker of the Center for Evidence-Based Management recently demonstrated in a [report](http://data.parliament.uk/writtenevidence/committeeevidence.svc/evidencedocument/treasury-committee/digital-currencies/written/82032.html) for the UK
 House of Commons Treasury Committee.

 In normal business transactions, customers can buy goods and service with conventional currencies.
 But in an ICO, customers must convert